FrankSzendzielarz/SorobanRPCSDK/README.md

 This deliverable would involve a different build process and different output artifact, but would still be part of the minimum we could offer.

+NB: There is an existing [Unity SDK](https://github.com/Kirbyrawr/stellar-sdk-unity), but is a 4 year old, archive version of the
+.NET SDK, while even the most up to date SDK lacked some Soroban features we needed.

 ### Extended Deliverables